foreverphoenix/the-phoenix-flavour/content/tpf/mod-installation/essential-mods.md

 - Double-click **Autorun Console Commands** in Mod Organizer 2.
 - Switch to the **Text Files** tab and select the **Autorun.txt** file.
-- Copy and paste the following two lines into the text field:
+- Copy and paste the following lines into the text field:

 ```
 cl off